NREL/dgen/README.md

 - Localhost could also be set as "127.0.0.1"
 - Save this file
-- Make sure the role is set as "postgres" in settings.py, line 515; also change the role to "postgres" in data_functions.py (this should already be set as such)
+- Make sure the role is set as "postgres" in settings.py (it is set as "postgres" already by default)

-3. Set the 'load_path' variable correctly in config.py to the exact location of the load file that corresponds to the analysis you're running.
-* ``` load_path ```  = file path to where you saved your data    ( in /../dgen/python/config.py)
+Note, the "load_path" variable in config.py from the beta release has been removed for the final release.
+The load data is now integrated into each database.
+Load data and meta data for the agents is still accessible via the OEDI data submission.

 The cloned repository will have already initialized the default values for the following important parameters: